sfarrens/sfof/docs/readme.md

 photo-z bins.

-Larger catalogues can be split into overlapping pieces using the PYCATCUT python script.
-These pieces can than be run through the FoF independently and the subsequent results merged using the PYMERGE python script.
+Larger catalogues can be split into overlapping pieces using the cat\_split.cpp code.
+These pieces can than be run through the FoF independently and the subsequent results merged using the cat\_merge.cpp code.

 Configuration Parameters
 ------------------------